rfg-modding/SyncFaction/docs/usage.md

 When you are ready, press `Apply` and wait. **In case of errors, game state is not automatically cleaned up**, so you will need to undo some mods and try to `Apply` again.
 If you hit `Apply` with 0 mods, game is effectively cleaned up to latest patched state.

 `Refresh` button updates local mod list if you moved some folders.

+## Switching between vanilla/patch/mods

+You want to install mods and still be able to play MP without time-consuming reinstall?
+You want to play unmodified singleplayer?

+SF lets you switch between heavliy-modded, patched MP-compatible, and unmodified game.
+Enable `Dev Mode` toggle.
+There are 3 buttons under Tools:

+* `Restore to Patch`: removes any mods and cleans up game to the latest Terraform+Reconstructor update.
+Use this to join MP
+* `Restore Last Mods`: applies mods you have installed before.
+Use this to get back to your setup after playing MP
+* `Restore to Vanilla`: *it's gonna take you back to the past*, to play original game without any edits

+These all work by copying files from backups in `game_root/.syncfaction/.bak*`.
+That's why SF needs a lot of space to work.